tum-esi/wot-sys/Devices/nodewot-dobot-magician/README.md

 and wait until the rpi is ready.

-Python library for Dobot Magician
+Python library for Dobot Magician with sliding rail
 ===

 You can find more information about the original files here: